PrasannaPandugula/my-hashnode-repo/cmhhy7rm6000102js3mmvbmvb.md

 ## Introduction

 * When we deploy an application in Kubernetes, our Pods are not directly accessible from the outside world.
-To make them reachable, Kubernetes provides two key networking components: **Service** and **Ingress**.
+To make them reachable, Kubernetes provides two key networking components: **Services** and **Ingress**.

 ## Types of Services